udaykiran9999/Predictive-Analysis-For-Super-Markets-Sales/README.md

   - Utilized cross-validation techniques to assess model performance based on metrics like Mean Squared Error (MSE) and R-squared (R2) scores.
 - ### Model Tuning:
   - Optimized hyperparameters for the selected model (Gradient Boosting Regressor) to further enhance predictive accuracy.
+ ## Future Research & Ideas
+   - It would be nice to be able to perform this type of modeling on different datasets.
+More specifically, we could use these datasets to gather valuable insights and make our model more powerful.
+   - Our modeling is tailored for supermarkets.
+However, every supermarket may be different based on needs and desires.
+   - We could provide consultancy services to various supermarkets and use their data to apply more features to their specific situation.
+   - We could deploy this modeling on their current infrastructure so that it is tailor made.